Tuition fees and financial aid

 Tuition fees for degree programmes taught in English

-Tuition fees vary depending on the faculty and the degree programme.
+Tuition fees are paid per academic year and vary depending on the faculty and the degree programme.

 7,200 EUR (Physiotherapy)